 Confirmation.
 Section 2.3 is hereby amended by deleting the text in its entirety and substituting the following:

-Party A may confirm a Transaction by forwarding to Party B by facsimile within three (3) Business Days after the Transaction is entered into a confirmation ("Confirmation") substantially in the form of Exhibit A. If Party B objects to any term(s) of such Confirmation, Party B shall notify Party A in writing of such objections within two (2) Business Days of Party B’s receipt thereof, failing which Party B shall be deemed to have accepted the terms as sent.
+Party A shall confirm a Transaction by forwarding to Party B by facsimile within three (3) Business Days after the Transaction is entered into a confirmation ("Confirmation") substantially in the form of Exhibit A. If Party B objects to any term(s) of such Confirmation, Party B shall notify Party A in writing of such objections within two (2) Business Days of Party B’s receipt thereof, failing which Party B shall be deemed to have accepted the terms as sent.
 If Party A fails to send a Confirmation within three (3) Business Days after the Transaction is entered into, a Confirmation substantially in the form of Exhibit A, may be forwarded by Party B to Party A. If Party A objects to any term(s) of such Confirmation, Party A shall notify Party B of such objections within two (2) Business Days of Party A's receipt thereof, failing which Party A shall be deemed to have accepted the terms as sent.
 If Party A and Party B each send a Confirmation and neither Party objects to the other Party’s Confirmation within two (2) Business Days of receipt, Party A’s Confirmation shall be deemed to be accepted and shall be the controlling Confirmation, unless (i) Party A’s Confirmation was sent more than three (3) Business Days after the Transaction was entered into and (ii) Party B’s Confirmation was sent prior to Party A’s Confirmation, in which case Party B’s Confirmation shall be deemed to be accepted and shall be the controlling Confirmation.
 Failure by either Party to send or either Party to return an executed Confirmation or any objection by either Party shall not invalidate the Transaction agreed to by the Parties.

 Events of Default.
+Section 5.1(h)(ii) is hereby amended to delete the following phrase from the third and fourth line thereof: "and such failure shall not be remedied within three (3) Business Days after written notice"

+The following shall be added to the end of Section 5.1 as an additional Event of Default with respect to Party B only:

-Section 5.1(h)(ii) is hereby amended to delete the following phrase from the third and fourth line thereof: "and such failure shall not be remedied within three (3) Business Days after written notice" the failure by Party B to provide Party A with a Certificate of Accountant ("Compliance Letter") stating that Party B is in compliance with the provisions relating to Section 5.04 of Resolution No. 6649, adopted by the Board of Directors of the District on January 7, 1971, or its successor (“Resolution 6649”) relating to Party B’s Senior Electric Bonds within 15 days after written notice from Party A that the Compliance Letter was not delivered within 90 days following the end of Party B’s fiscal year.
+“(i) the failure by Party B to provide Party A with a Certificate of Accountant ("Compliance Letter") stating that Party B is in compliance with the provisions relating to Section 5.04 of Resolution No. 6649, adopted by the Board of Directors of the District on January 7, 1971, or its successor (“Resolution 6649”) relating to Party B’s Senior Electric Bonds within 15 days after written notice from Party A that the Compliance Letter was not delivered within 90 days following the end of Party B’s fiscal year.
 The Compliance Letter shall be certified to be true and accurate and signed by an authorized accounting officer of Party B and transmitted to Party A no later than 90 days following the end of Party B's fiscal year, however, should the Compliance Letter not be available within such 90 day period due to a delay in preparation or certification, such delay shall not be an Event of Default so long as Party B diligently pursues the preparation, certification and delivery of the Compliance Letter and notifies Party A that it is working in good faith to provide the Compliance Letter.”